thefuntastic/Unity3d-Finite-State-Machine/README.md

 ##### Dependencies

-There are no dependencies, but if you're working with the source files, the tests rely on the UnityTestTools package which can be downloaded from the Asset Store.
+There are no dependencies, but if you're working with the source files, the tests rely on the UnityTestTools package.
 These are non-essential, only work in the editor, and can be deleted if you so choose.

 ## Upgrade Notes - March 2016 - v3.0